 Moving to the back of the bike and short 408mm chainstays aid in power transfer out of the saddle, while the unmistakable and seemingly ubiquitous, dropped seat stays are said to improve vertical compliance and comfort while providing increased aerodynamic efficiency.

 The Merak is available in sizes 43 through to 58cm, with orders attracting a lead time of 4-6 weeks.
 Colours available in Australia include Bianca (white), Blu, Nera (Black/Silver as tested), Azzurro (Pale blue), and Super Silver.
-Framesets are priced from AU$6,300, whereas complete bikes start at AU$11,800 for a Shimano Ultegra Di2 Disc build.
+Both Framesets and Complete builds are available, reach out to Como Bike for more information on pricing.

 More Than The Sum of its Parts

-While the frameset is the star of the show, our tester was adorned with what can only be described as a superbike build kit, and priced at AU$14,500 (as tested), it has a price tag to match.
+While the frameset is the star of the show, our tester was adorned with what can only be described as a superbike build kit, it has a price tag to match.
 Our example made use of a full Shimano Dura-Ace 9170 Di2 disc groupset, a Dura-Ace C40 disc-specific wheelset wrapped in quick-rolling Vittoria Corsa 2.0 28mm wide tyres and a Vision Metron 6D integrated handlebar and stem.

 The Vision Metron 6D bar and stem was an excellent accompaniment for the frameset, with De Rosa painting the bars to match a frameset.
 Not commonly seen down under, the 6D is typically reserved for WorldTour pros.
 Weighing in at just 415g, the one-piece unit both soaks up road buzz well and does a sound job when putting the power down.
 All told, we measured our test bike at 6.9kg with bottle cages, but without pedals.